Hélène Pastor: Assassination

 On 6 May 2014, Pastor was traveling by car from the L' Archet Hospital in western Nice, France, where she had been visiting her son.
 Minutes later, a gunman fired at her car, hitting both Pastor and her chauffeur, Mohamed Darouich.
 She was rushed to the Saint Roch hospital in central Nice, and fell into a coma.
 Darouich died from his injuries on 11 May.
 Pastor woke up from her coma on 16 May, but died five days later, on 21 May, at age 77.

 Upon her death, the Prince's Palace of Monaco released a statement saying, "HSH the Prince expresses his deep compassion to the children of Mrs Hélène Pastor-Pallanca at the announcement of her tragic passing."
 Her funeral was attended by Albert II, Prince of Monaco.

-Christian Estrosi, the Mayor of Nice, released the following statement, "My thoughts go out to Gildo, Hélène Pastor’s son, as well as all of her relatives.
+Christian Estrosi, the Mayor of Nice, released the following statement: "My thoughts go out to Gildo, Hélène Pastor’s son, as well as all of her relatives.
 I share their pain and grief.
 My thoughts also go out to all the Monégasques who were devastated by this tragedy."

-In June 2014, her son-in-law, Wojciech Janowski, admitted to being involved with her assassination.
+In June 2014, her daughter's long-term boyfriend, Wojciech Janowski, admitted to being involved with her assassination.
 In 2017, Janowski and nine more individuals, including fitness trainer Pascal Dauriac and his brother-in-law Abdelkader Belkhatir, were summoned to court for trial.
 On 17 October 2018, Janowski was sentenced to life in prison.